hwding/pdf-unstamper/README.md

 > Disclaimer:
 > This software(pdf-unstamper.jar) is ONLY for technical exchange and
-> and CANNOT be held responsible for any consequences caused by pdf file modification.
+> CANNOT be held responsible for any consequences caused by pdf file modification.
 ## Effect
 <table>
 <thead>